 It’s not just getting from A to B, I have to figure out how.
 I have to keep my weight balanced and stop myself if I trip.
 It is up to me to figure out what dangers or terrain I’m willing to risk and how to deal with them.
 The mechanics of these aspects are incredibly refined.
 It is a take on traveling I would have never thought of, but since playing it, I can’t help but feel I will miss these mechanics when traversing other open-world games.

-The terrain isn’t your only foe however, you must also contend with BT’s MULES, t
+The terrain isn’t your only foe however, you must also contend with BT’s MULES, t and terrorists.

 You can choose to plan your routes through or around danger, but it is inevitable you will encounter them at some point.
 Timefall is a type of rain or snow that will severely damage cargo and structures within it.
 You do gain some ability to predict Timefall patterns though.
 More importantly, some Timefalls are accompanied by BT’s, the ghostly creatures of the game.